Red Tipped Photinia

 Photinia x fraseri

-The oval leaves of Red-Tipped photinia plants start out red but turn into the dark greenish-red after a couple weeks to a month.
-During the spring, the photinia also has 6 inch clusters of white flowers that produce red fruits.
-Often the berries last well into winter providing food for birds.
+Red-Tipped Photinia (Photinia x fraseri) is a very popular shrub used as a privacy, screening or buffer plant.
+The oval leaves of photinia plants start bright red but turn into the dark reddish-green after a couple of weeks to a month.
+During the spring, the Red Tip photinia also has small white flowers that produce red fruits, that often last into the winter.

 Purchase Recommended Add-ons